Realizing the importance of assistance and information from an insider of a company, the SEC established its whistleblower program.

 Fortunately, the 2015 landmark decision by the Supreme Court in Digital Realty Trust, Inc. v.
 Somers has provided whistleblowers with greater protection from retaliation.
 The Court held that an employee who reports potential securities law violations internally has not done enough to avail himself of the extensive anti-retaliation protections of Dodd-Frank.
 This means that employees who report violations to their employers are not protected from retaliation under Dodd-Frank, and instead, must report the violations to the SEC.

-This is where our law firm can help.
-Our attorneys include former SEC attorneys and broker-dealer lawyers, who know their way around these rules and regulations.
-We help whistleblowers present their information to the SEC and guide them through the process, including presentations to the Commission, at no cost unless there is compensation to our client.
+At our law firm, we understand the challenges that whistleblowers face and can provide the assistance and guidance needed to navigate the whistleblower process successfully.
+Our attorneys include former SEC attorneys and broker-dealer lawyers, who have the knowledge and experience to help whistleblowers present their information to the SEC and guide them through the process.
+We offer our services at no cost unless there is compensation to our client.

-Our fee is contingent – it is a percentage of what our client receives, and if the client receives nothing our fee is zero.
+Our fee is contingent – a percentage of what our client receives, and if the client receives nothing, our fee is zero.

-If you believe you have a whistleblower claim, give us a call at 212-509-6544, or email Mark Astarita at email@example.com
+If you believe you have a whistleblower claim, give us a call at 212-509-6544, or email me at email@example.com

 Follow us on Twitter, Facebook and The Securities Law Blog .